"Resistant" Monterrey Oak

 - General consensus is that “all oaks are susceptible” to oak wilt.
 By the statements made below by various state experts, it would appear that by "susceptible" these experts recognize that all oaks species are capable of becoming infected and affected to the point of mortality is a likely consequence.
 The position that most susceptible oak species will eventually succumb significantly or completely to the disease is a significant divergence from the Texas Forest Service (TFS) position.

 - General consensus is that white oak species are “more resistant” than Red Oak species.
 Here is where the significant difference between the Northern experts appears to differ from the TFS perspective below.
 The spectrum of resistance is presented as variations in duration of time and progressive decline until mortality occurs.
-Cases of survival and recovery are the exception, not the norm.
-A second aspect of resistance they convey with the use of “resistant” is the probability or likelihood of contraction by those in the white oak group is diminished due to the fact that white oak species populations are smaller than the red oaks, there is less frequency of grafting of white oaks to red oaks as well as white oak group intra-species grafting.
+Cases of survival and recovery are the exception not the norm.
+A second aspect of resistance they convey with the use of “resistant” is the probability or likelihood of contraction by those in the white oak group is diminished due to the fact that white oak species populations are smaller than the red oaks, there is less frequency of grafting of white oaks to red oaks as well as white oak group intra-species and interspecies grafting.

 Red Oak = less than 1 year;